FYJ112233/CST/README.md

   - `--gpu`:  which gpu to run.

 First, you may need to manually define the data path.
-Then, you need run the code on 1 GPU of A6000 with 48G memory.
+Then, you need to run the code on 1 GPU of A6000 with 48G memory.

 ### 3. Testing
 The model in  [Baidu Netdisk](https://pan.baidu.com/s/1zYGCQWI9dvLOjZZcFA6nYw?pwd=ggxv).